Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ChangeViewpoint/README.md

 #Display a map

-This is the most basic sample for displaying a map.
+This sample demonstrates how to change the viewpoint of map.

 ![](screenshot.png)

 ##How it works

-It can be considered the "Hello World" map app for the ArcGIS Runtime SDK for Qt.
-It shows how to create a map view, and add in a map that contains the imagery with labels basemap.
-By default, this map supports basic zooming and panning operations.
+The map view has several methods for setting its current viewpoint.
+Tap on one of the buttons to see the viewpoint changed using one of these methods.

 ##Features
-- MapView
+- Viewpoint
 - Map
-- Basemap
+- Envelope